 It’s helpful if you can bring samples of your professional work to showcase when you attend job interviews in Canada.

 9. International Driver’s Licence

-You should be able to drive immediately in Canada with an international driver’s licence.
-You can use the international license until you get your Canadian driver’s licence.
+You should be able to drive immediately in Canada with an international driver’s license.
+You can use the international license until you get your Canadian driver’s license.